-A discussion will be held regarding the quality of the Borough's financial reporting, which will include the following:
+A discussion was held regarding the quality of the Borough's financial reporting, which included the following:

-- Qualitative aspects of significant accounting policies and practices - We concur with the Borough's interpretations and application of generally accepted accounting principles and practices derived from the standards set by the Governmental Accounting Standards Board (GASB) - Our conclusions regarding significant accounting estimates - o The nature of the Borough's operations reduces the need for numerous significant estimates within the accounting records.
-See comment about estimates above.
-We believe the Borough's estimates are reasonable in the circumstances.
-The Borough may wish to consider obtaining an independent estimate with respect to the landfill closure. - Significant unusual transactions - We did not note any significant or unusual transactions - Financial statement presentation - To our knowledge, all necessary disclosures have been included in the footnotes to the financial statements. - Alternative accounting treatments - We did not identify any account treatments that did not comply with generally accepted accounting principles and standards set by GASB.
+- > Qualitative aspects of significant accounting policies and practices - We concur with the Borough's interpretation and application of generally accepted accounting principles and practices derived from the standards set by the Governmental Accounting Standards Board (GASB). - > Our conclusions regarding significant accounting estimates - \circ We concur with the Borough's accounting for estimates, as noted above. - Significant unusual transactions - To our knowledge, all significant and unusual transactions presented are materially correct. - Kenai Peninsula Borough received CARES funding during FY2020 to assist with the COVID-19 pandemic.
+See footnote disclosure M of the financials for further information on the audit impacts. - Financial statement presentation - \circ $\,$ To our knowledge, all necessary disclosures have been included in the footnotes to the financial statements. - New accounting pronouncements - $\circ~$ A summary of recently issued accounting pronouncements is included in Note N of the Borough's financial statements. - Alternative accounting treatments - We did not identify any accounting treatments that did not comply with generally accepted accounting principles and standards set by GASB.